uzh/ask/README.md

 Questionnaires with support for creating and answering questions

-_Note that it's still under active development._
+_Note that it's still under active development and it only supports mariadb so far._

 ## Ask package